amudwari/passwordAuthenticationInPython/README.md

-In this project, I implement the password-based authentication which is used in UNIX variants and other operating systems.
+In this project, I have implemented the password-based authentication that is used in UNIX variants and other operating systems.
 Here unique salt values were generated and the password file is created to store user name, salt values,